Amelie Morgan: Early life

-Gymnastics career
+Junior gymnastics career

 2008–2010

 Amelie started her gymnastics journey at Chiltern Gymnastics, based in Iver and later moved to Beaconsfield.

 2015–16

 Morgan began her gymnastics career in 2015, where she competed at the English Championships and finished second at the espoir level.
 In 2016 Morgan was selected to compete at the School Games, where she placed third in the all-around, on balance beam, and on floor exercise.
 Later that year she competed at the Olympic Hopes Cup where she placed second in the all-around behind Ana Padurariu of Canada.

 2017

 Morgan finished second at the British Championships behind Taeja James.
 In late June Morgan announced that she had verbally committed to attend the University of California, Berkeley on a gymnastics scholarship.
 In July Morgan competed at the European Youth Olympic Festival where she won bronze on balance beam behind Ksenia Klimenko of Russia and Asia D'Amato of Italy.
 In November Morgan competed at the Olympic Hopes Cup where she won gold in the all-around and on floor exercise and won silver on vault.
 Morgan ended 2017 competed at the Top Gym Tournament where she placed fifth in the all-around, fourth on beam, but won gold on floor exercise.